-This is the third in a series on creation care through the church year.
+This is the third article in a series on creation care through the church year.

 A s summer turns to fall in the northern hemisphere, we are deep in the liturgical season of Ordinary Time.
 Comprising most of the church calendar year, Ordinary Time’s name comes from how it counts time: it numbers the weeks.
 Set between the preparatory and celebratory seasons in the calendar, Ordinary Time is about using the gifts offered in Advent, Easter, and Pentecost.
 The emphasis is on action: having been equipped, it is time to act—to join God’s ongoing work in the world and live out our callings as people of faith, hope, and love.

 In this sense, Ordinary Time also encompasses the common meaning of “ordinary”: the quotidian, day-to-day ways we live and move and be.

 Right now, Ordinary Time is taking place during times that are…well, not ordinary.
 In terms of the biosphere we live in, these are extraordinary times:

 - The concentration of heat-trapping gasses in our small atmosphere is the highest in 4 million years.

 - The last seven years have been the warmest on record.

 - There is again this year either too little or too much water—the most basic, ordinary stuff of life—as weather patterns shift.